Sterling trades near five-month high on Brexit, yuan steady after China GDP

 "But after that, people will start to question whether this is really good for Britain's economy, and further gains in sterling could become difficult."

-The pound traded at $1.2856 in Asia on Friday, close to a five-month high of $1.2988 reached on Thursday after EU leaders unanimously backed the new Brexit deal with Britain.
+The pound traded at $1.2853 on Friday, close to a five-month high of $1.2988 reached on Thursday after EU leaders unanimously backed the new Brexit deal with Britain.

-For the week, the pound was on course for a 1.6% gain versus the dollar and a 0.8% increase against the common currency.
+For the week, the pound was on course for a 1.6% gain versus the dollar and a 0.7% rise against the common currency.

-Britain's new Brexit deal has a "decent chance" of clearing parliament on Saturday, finance minister Sajid Javid said, but some investors are wary because debate so far on Brexit has been fractious and difficult to predict.
+Britain's new Brexit deal has a "decent chance" of clearing parliament on Saturday, Finance Minister Sajid Javid said, but some investors are wary because debate so far on Brexit has been fractious and difficult to predict.

 Even if Johnson can win approval in parliament, Britain is still on course for more distant economic ties and increased trade barriers with the EU, which many economists say will slow growth in the UK.